 The SURVIVAL MEDICINE Handbook: Third Edition: I went back and forth considering a book on survival medicine or a book on essential oils.
 Dr. Joe Alton’s book won.
 This is the definitive source of medical information for all Prepper’s and is my go-to bible not only for emergency medicine but for day to day ailments as well.

 Kershaw OSO Sweet Pocket Knife: A decent pocket knife made it to the list.
 We use ours almost daily and I cannot imagine getting by without a knife.
-This is our favorite; currently priced at $18.
+This is our favorite.

 Rothco Black Medium Transport Pack: This is my favorite pack.
 I actually own 3 plus one in the large size (Rothco Large Transport Pack) that I intend to use as my specialty pack that will include clothing, a sleeping bag, and additional food items.
 I don’t think you will be disappointed in your investment in one of these Rothco packs although I hope you will never have to use one for bug-out purposes.